Dances of Manipur

 The Manipuri dance, in general, is a team performance, with its own unique costumes, aesthetics, conventions and repertoire.
 Manipuri dance is a religious art and its aim is the expression of spiritual values.
 Aspects of this performance art is celebrated during festivals and major rites of passage such as weddings among the Manipuri people, particularly in the ethnic majority of Meitei people.

 There are numerous dance forms of Manipur, comprising both classical and folk dances of the different communities residing in the state.
 Some of them are provided below.

 Raas Leela

+The Raas Leela is based on Hindu Vaishnavism themes and exquisite performances of the love-inspired dance drama of Radha-Krishna called Raas Leela.